Thivirug/Assessment3/README.md

    streamlit run App/Home.py
    ```

+---

-## Usage
+## 📝 Usage Guide

-- Upload a wound image with a visible 5x5 chessboard reference grid.
+1. **Upload** a wound image with a visible 5x5 chessboard reference grid.
-- Click "Generate Mask" to segment the wound.
+2. Click **"Generate Mask"** to segment the wound.
-- Click "Show Mask on Image" to visualize the mask outline.
+3. Click **"Show Mask on Image"** to visualise the mask outline.
-- Click "Calculate Area" to compute the wound area in cm².
+4. Click **"Calculate Area"** to compute the wound area in cm².

+> **Tip:** For best results, ensure good lighting and minimal occlusion of the reference grid.

+---

-## Notes
+## ❗ Notes

 - The area calculation requires a clear 5x5 chessboard pattern in the image for scale.
 If not found, an error will be shown.
-- For best results, ensure good lighting and minimal occlusion of the reference grid.
+- All processing is local; your images are not uploaded to any server.

+---

+## 📄 License

+This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.